-1 The operating system used on iPhones (iOS) has restrictions on apps running in the background and being able to access network performance data.
-Therefore, data collection on iPhone devices is currently not available.
-2 To ensure the battery is not affected, the SDK relies on the last known location available from the Android OS.
+&lt;sup>1 The operating system used on iPhones (iOS) has restrictions on apps running in the background and access to network performance data, which means that data collection on devices running iOS is currently unavailable.
+Information on deep doze mode on Android's website.

+&lt;sup>3 To ensure the battery is not affected, the SDK relies on the last known location available from the Android OS.
 This might be a GPS-grade position, whenever another app has used GPS.

-A2.
 Metrics